thursdaybw/FrameSmith/docs/Architecture.md

 Layout always uses static styles.

 ## 1.6 Everything Evolves Toward RenderPlan

 The long-term architecture converges on:

 Model → LayoutEngine → RenderPlan → Renderer → Export

 RenderPlan becomes the canonical description of the frame.

+In the MVP, RenderPlan is used in a limited capacity to merge caption layout nodes with a logo overlay node, enabling multi-element rendering without replacing the existing caption layout structure.

+Because the MVP now includes multiple drawable element types (captions + logo overlay), the RenderPlan abstraction becomes an active part of the system earlier than originally anticipated.
+For the MVP, RenderPlan is used only to unify caption nodes with a single logo node, while caption layout continues to use the temporary structure.
+This provides multi-element compositing immediately, without committing to the full RenderPlan system yet.

 ## 1.7 Effects Layer (State-Driven Style Transform)